Eccenux/Wikiploy/README.md

 JavaScript page is still a wiki page...
 Kind of.
 It can be added to a category or link to other pages.
 To avoid this use the nowiki option.

 Don't add this option to CSS though.
 It won't work correctly.

-### userPrompt (v1.8)

-Use the `userPrompt` helper function to prompt for a summary in your Wikiploy script.
-This is only a helper.
-You can still set up a static summary, but a prompt helps to ensure you don't forget to change the summary.

-Note that when using `userPrompt` you have to use an interactive terminal.
-This might be a bit more tricky to set up but can still function as a one-click build from a commandbar (see [README: building your project](https://github.com/Eccenux/Wikiploy/blob/main/README.building%20your%20project.md)).

 ## Using Wikiploy